muafzal/muafzal.github.io/_posts/2022-12-14-Plot to publish.md

 `R` package `cowplot` can be very useful to combine multiple plots.
 In the following, I will demonstrate how you can use this package.
 Afterwards, I will show you two options to export your plots.
 First, using `ggsave2`function from `cowplot` package.
 Second, using base-R `png` (`pdf` or `tiff`) functions.

-Now, coming to the point, in this post, you will see a basic version of the plots because the main focus is on combining and exporting aspects.
-Nevertheless, to see how you can beautify your plots, see one of my other posts specifically on this topic.
+In this post, you will see a basic version of the plots since our focus is on combining and exporting plots.
+However, to see how you can beautify your plots, ***see one of my other posts*** specifically on this topic.
 First of all, we load the data and libraries.

 ```{r}
 data("iris")